garbache/memecoin/README.md

 ## Usage

 1. **Run the Bot:**
-   - Execute the bot script with the command ``.
+   - Execute the bot script.

 2. **Monitor Console Output:**
    - Review the console output for transaction details, status, and any potential errors.